harness/developer-hub/release-notes/harness-platform.md

 - The reference page for entities is improved to provide detailed information about each reference.
 (PL-31247)

-  The following details have been added to the existing reference pages:
+  The following details are added to the existing reference pages:

   - Date or timestamp
   - Name and type of entity